 Now LIA has a national reach with chapters across country.
 Utah has over 100 chapters, including 18 chapters in Davis School District junior high and high schools.

-"In Davis School District, the secondary school offering LIA has grown and the students we've been able to reach has increased," said Zurbuchen.
-"It has become part of the fabric of who we are."
+"In Davis School District, the secondary

 Assistant Superintendent John Zurbuchen accepts the LIA Champion Award.